tinymce/tinymce-docs/advanced-development-topics/contributing-to-open-source.md

 Copyright notices will be changed to Ephox Corporation.
 But contributors will get credit for their work.

-All third party code will be reviewed, tested and possible modified before being released.
+All third party code will be reviewed, tested and possibly modified before being released.

-These basic rules makes it possible for us to earn a living of the TinyMCE project but it also ensures that the code remains open source and under the LGPL license.
+These basic rules make it possible for us to earn a living from the TinyMCE project but it also ensures that the code remains open source and under the LGPL license.

 ## How to Contribute